Good Shepherd Hospice - A Legacy of Care Program

 Good Shepherd Hospice serves patients diagnosed with serious illnesses in the final six months or less of their life.
 Hospice care can be provided in the patient’s home, an assisted lived facility, nursing home, or in certain circumstances, in the hospital or a dedicated hospice inpatient center.
 Care is focused on the control of symptoms rather than treatments to cure or prolong the illness.

 Hospice care is holistic.
 It focuses on the needs of the patient and their family.
-You will be well cared for by our team of physicians, nurses, social workers, chaplains, home health aides, nutritionists, volunteers and bereavement specialists.
+You will be well cared for by our team of physicians, nurses, social workers, chaplains, home health aides, therapists, volunteers and bereavement specialists.

-Good Shepherd Hospice provides symptom management and supportive care services for patients with serious illness who do not qualify for hospice, including those with longer life expectancies and those who are receiving disease directed treatments.
+Good Shepherd Hospice provides symptom management and supportive care services for patients with a serious illness who do not qualify for hospice, including those with longer life expectancies and those who are receiving disease directed treatments.

 Our interdisciplinary team of physicians, nurse practitioners, nurses, social workers, and chaplains work with the patient, family, and other medical providers to focus care on the patient’s goals and values, control symptoms, and enhance quality of life.
 These palliative care services are available at Catholic Health hospitals, in our office based practice or through our home based consultation service.